 For Swelling and Fluid Retention

-Swelling in the legs, ankles, and feet is a common complaint, particularly in the second and third trimesters.
+Swelling in the legs, ankles, and feet is common, particularly in the second and third trimesters.
 Lymphatic drainage massage is a gentle technique that encourages fluid movement and can help ease this discomfort.

 For mood and energy